lvdtang/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/location-stocking-limits.md

 You can use the **Location stocking limits** page (**Warehouse management \> Setup \> Warehouse \> Location stocking limits**) to control the load capacity at warehouse locations without having to use the more advanced processes for volumetric calculations of physical products.

+>[!NOTE] This feature controls the stock limit at the location profile level, not at the location level.

 The purpose of location stocking limits is to evaluate the maximum quantity that a location can contain.
 You can set up the feature on any of three levels, each of which has its own tab on the **Location stocking limits** page:

 - Products